stephanediondev/readerself/README.md

 Edit [/application/config/database.php](/application/config/database.php)
 * with MySQL, define "username", "password" and "database" ("hostname" if necessary)
-* with SQLite, set "hostname" with "sqlite:application/database/readerself.sqlite" and "dbdriver" with "pdo"
+* with SQLite, set "dsn" with "sqlite:application/database/readerself.sqlite" and "dbdriver" with "pdo"

 Launch in a browser to access setup